sansnom-co/airgap-utils/README.md

 Addon bundles for K0rdent airgap environments.
 These bundles include both container images and Helm charts/manifests in a format compatible with the standard K0rdent bundle loading process.

+If you are cloning this repository and need access to the full addon bundle files, you have two options:

+- Use git lfs pull after cloning to download large files tracked by Git LFS (requires Git LFS to be installed and configured).
+- Alternatively, download the bundles directly from the Releases page, which provides versioned .tar.gz archives without requiring Git LFS.

 ## Bundle Structure

 Each bundle archive (`*-addon-bundle.tar.gz`) includes: